TCA166/CK3-history-extractor/README.md

 5. ```--no-vis``` disables all forms of visualization within the output
 6. ```--language``` toggles which localization files shall be used if the game path is provided
 7. ```--output %s``` changes where the output folder will be located
-8. ```--include %s %s ...``` provides the program with a list of mod directories that the program should retrieve data from
+8. ```--include %s %s ...``` provides the program with a list of mod directories that the program should retrieve data from.
+These have higher priority than the game path
 9. ```--dump``` makes the tool dump all the extracted data into a json file

 ## Mod support